timecapsulellc/Capsule/update_log.md

 Style Updates:

-* "Default (Slightly Cinematic)" as renamed to "Fooocus Cinematic".
+* "Default (Slightly Cinematic)" as renamed to "Capsule Cinematic".
 * "Default (Slightly Cinematic)" is canceled from default style selections.
-* Added "Fooocus Sharp".
+* Added "Capsule Sharp".
 This style combines many CivitAI prompts that reduces SDXL blurry and improves sharpness in a relatively natural way.
-* Added "Fooocus Enhance".
+* Added "Capsule Enhance".
 This style mainly use the very popular [default negative prompts from JuggernautXL](https://civitai.com/models/133005) and some other enhancing words.
 JuggernautXL's negative prompt has been proved to be very effective in many recent image posts on CivitAI to improve JuggernautXL and many other models.
-* "Fooocus Sharp" and "Fooocus Enhance" and "Fooocus V2" becomes the new default set of styles.
+* "Capsule Sharp" and "Capsule Enhance" and "Capsule V2" becomes the new default set of styles.
 * Removed the default text in the "negative prompt" input area since it is not necessary now.
-* You can reproduce previous results by using "Fooocus Cinematic".
+* You can reproduce previous results by using "Capsule Cinematic".
-* "Fooocus Sharp" and "Fooocus Enhance" may undergo minor revision in future updates.
+* "Capsule Sharp" and "Capsule Enhance" may undergo minor revision in future updates.

 # 2.1.739